 Ski and snowboard equipment rental is available.
 Ski and snowboard wear rental is also available.

-There is a 'Chibbiko' area for young children by the base area.
+There is a 'Chibbiko' (Kids Trail) area for young children is located by the base area.

 Muikamachi Hakkaisan Season & Opening Times